rex-cn/NameSorter/README.md

-NameSorter is just a sample project and used for interviewing only.
+<h1>NameSorter is just a sample project and used for interviewing only.</h1>

 <h2>The Goal: Name Sorter</h2>
     <p>Build a name sorter.
 Given a set of names, order that set first by last name, then by any given names the person may have.
 A